ntop/ntopng/doc/src/self_monitoring/internals.rst

 Periodic Activities
 -------------------

 Periodic activities are Lua scripts executed by ntopng at regular intervals of time.
-Lua scripts are found in the `callbacks <https://github.com/ntop/ntopng/tree/dev/scripts/callbacks>`_.
+Lua scripts are found in the `checks <https://github.com/ntop/ntopng/tree/dev/scripts/checks>`_.
 They can be run, in parallel, for each interface or for the system.
 Periodic activities include, but are not limited to:

 - `Timeseries generation`.
 - `Execution of User Scripts` as described in :ref:`WebUIUserScripts`.